UniqueNetwork/marketplace-docker/README.md

 ## Step 8 - Enjoy

 Open [https://localhost](http://localhost:80) in your Chrome browser.
-On the first launch you will see the Polkadot{.js}’s request to authorize the website, click “Yes”.
+On first launch a Polkadot{.js}’s request to authorize the website will pop-up.
+Approve this request.

 The marketplace will connect to the blockchain and the local backend and will display the empty Market page.
 It is now ready to rumble.

 # Advanced Guide